roman-milk/roman-milk.github.io/frank-and.md

+===

- ****** Frank and Doris ****** byJust_Plain_Bob© "I'm having trouble believing that she could go from faithful wife to pulling trains overnight.
+"I'm having trouble believing that she could go from faithful wife to pulling trains overnight.
 In my mind there has to have been a transition of sorts.
 A parking lot romance or two or maybe a short affair.
 I just can't see a faithful wife on Tuesday doing a gang bang on Wednesday."

  "I don't know what to tell you Frank.
 I didn't stop every night that the girls stopped so I don't know what went on when I wasn't there, but I never saw her doing anything on the nights I was there except dance with guys that asked her and other than that I wouldn't know."